We love forward thinkers

 At mwah. we love nothing more than sharing new and different thinking.
 We create space for broader dialogue and debate about what the future could look like if it was designed to work for all of us.
 Human-robot interaction is hugely topical.

-Belinda Dunstan is one of Australia’s leading thinkers on social and creative robotics and an Associate Lecturer and PhD Candidate at UNSW.
+Belinda Dunstan is one of Australia’s leading thinkers on social and creative robotics and a Lecturer and PhD Candidate at UNSW.
 She lectures on facilitating human-robot interaction.
 With a background in fine arts and sculpture, Belinda has leveraged her life-long fascination with humans, and her deep knowledge of form and movement, into the rapidly evolving field of social robotics.

 We heard Belinda speak at the 2017 TedX UNSW event and have been obsessed with learning more about her work on human-robot interaction.
 We hope this adds yet another layer to our collective thinking about what the future could look like.